tolumide-ng/EPIC_Mail/README.md

 - Users can get all sent emails
 - Users can get specific email with the email's id
 - Users can delete a specific email
+- Users can create a group
+- User who created the group can add new members to a group they created
+- User who created the group can delete a member in the group
+- Users can search for all groups present on epicmail
+- Users in the group can send a broadcast message to all members of the group
+- User who created the group can delete such group
+- User who created a group can delete such group

 ***